thecem/lambda_heat_pumps/docs/README.md

 - Configurable polling interval for data updates
 - Detailed entity attributes for comprehensive system information

+## New Features (2024)

+- Modbus register read/write services for advanced users
+- Dynamic entity creation: Heating circuit climate entities are only created if a room thermostat is configured
+- All climate entities are now defined by templates in const.py for easier maintenance and extension

 ## Component Documentation

 The Lambda Heat Pumps integration is comprised of several components: